 Have you always wanted to put on a show at the Buskirk-Chumley Theater?
 Do you dream of starting your own dance company?
 Do you aspire to bring your favorite musician to your favorite stage?
 Do you know just the movies to build the next Bloomington film festival?
 The Arts Start Up Seminar connects the expertise of the BCT staff and partners to community members who want to create the next big thing in Bloomington.
 Applying the philosophy and business approach of entrepreneurship and the startup industry, the seminar is an annual day-long workshop, usually held in the spring, that offers enterprising artists, organizers, and promoters the opportunity to learn the basics of imagining, planning, and executing a successful event.

 This seminar is ideal for people who have an idea they want to implement but is also open to those who are just interested in learning more about the event planning process.
 It includes information specific to planning events at the Buskirk-Chumley Theater, but the majority of the content focuses on event conceptualization and planning in general.
-Those who complete the workshop are eligible to submit an event proposal to the Arts Start Up Fund, which provides support for promising ideas in the form of further coaching and development and ultimately chooses appropriate entries to receive rent-free use of the BCT or the Ivy Tech John Waldron Arts Center to launch new programming.
+Those who complete the workshop are eligible to submit an event proposal to the Arts Start Up Fund, which provides support for promising ideas in the form of further coaching and development, possibly along with rent-free use of the BCT or the Ivy Tech John Waldron Arts Center.

 Spring Arts Start Up Seminar Timeline: